 Tyntesfield is a Victorian Gothic Revival house near Bristol.
 The mansion was built in the 1830s.
 It was later bought by English businessman William Gibbs, whose huge fortune came from importing guano (bird droppings) used as fertilizer.
 In the 1860s Gibbs had the house expanded and remodelled.
 The architectural style selected for the rebuilding was a loose Gothic, combining many forms and reinventions, of the medieval style.
 The choice of Gothic was influenced by William Gibb’s Anglo-Catholic beliefs as a follower of the Oxford Movement.
 This movement advocated the revival of the medieval Gothic style, and “a return to the faith and the social structures of the Middle Ages”.
 We visited in May 2018.

-The following stills are from the video.
+The following stills are from the above video.

 In 2002 the Tyntesfield estate came up for auction following the death of its owner and the substantial death duties that became payable.
 Concerned with the demolition and desecration of various historic country houses in recent years, the National Trust launched a “Save Tyntesfield” campaign.
 It collected £8 million in just 100 days, with £3 million from the public plus two substantial anonymous donations of £1 million and £4 million.
 The Trust also received £17 million from the National Heritage Memorial Fund.
 The National Lottery earmarked a further £25 million for the major conservation work needed.